Koded0214h/Scrappy-Documentation/README.md

 # Scrappy Docs

-Scrappy Docs is a lightweight, developer-friendly project designed to help you quickly organize, search, and manage your documentation or notes.
+Scrappy Docs is a lightweight, developer-friendly project designed to help you quickly organize, search, and manage your documentation or notes using the Scrapy Python library.
 Built for speed and simplicity, Scrappy Docs is ideal for personal knowledge bases, project wikis, or team documentation.

 ## Features